 Take any 10 UX professionals, and you'll likely find 4 musicians, 3 photographers, 2 painters, and 1 author.
 Or 4 authors, 3 sculptors, 2 wood craftsman, and 1 cinematographer.
 Or 4 stop motion animators, 3 pot glazers... okay, you get my point.
 UXers are creatives, with an inner need to — duh — create.

 But our jobs are making products for customers, and while some consumer offerings are closer to art, most applications have a very practical purpose (particularly enterprise stuff).
-Seasoned designers recognize this reality, but that can still leave them wanting.
+Seasoned designers recognize this reality, but it can still leave them wanting.
 Obviously some of this can be satisfied by going home and doing your woodblock printing or ice sculpture.
 But it shouldn't be completely missing from the workplace.

 Finding the artistry in a work project can help keep your team motivated and happy.